 A mix of dark drama and historical action

 Anyone hoping for over-the-top action with lots of humor will be disappointed.
 The film is very different from the other two films.
 The film is darker, has fewer action scenes than its predecessors and the humor isn't as exaggerated either.
 In addition, the background story is not fictitious like in the Kingsman films, but is based on historical events.
 The cast is very high quality.
 As the main role, Ralph Fiennes (also in: Harry Potter, Schindler's List, James Bond) plays the role of the Duke of Oxford very authentically and not too "over the top".
 Harris Dickinson, who has been relatively unknown up to now, also knows how to convince in his role as Conrad.

 But many of the roles, which are heavily cast, get too little time to develop.
 An example would be Daniel Brühl, who became known as "Fredrick Zoller", who plays the imposter Erik Hanussen in the film.
 This is one of the string pullers who is supposed to start the First World War.
 But you don't really get to know much about the person, because after a few minutes the next story line has to be continued.
-Because that's exactly where the big problem of the film lies.
+Because that's the big thing Proproblem of the film.